Aztaban/mist-gate/README.md

 # Mist Gate

-Mist Gate is a secure e-shop created to practice and showcase my skills.
+Mist Gate is a secure e-commerce application created to practice and showcase my skills.

 ## Table of Contents